mmbman/Katagiri/1987-06-06-Genjokoan-Talk-1.md

 #### 0:00

 **Katagiri Roshi:** At this time, I would like to study *egolessness* through Dōgen’s teaching, particularly *Genjōkōan*.
-You have the textbook; the title in English is “The Issue At Hand.” (*Transcriber’s Note:* The translation is Thomas Cleary’s, from *Shōbōgenzō: Zen Essays by Dōgen*.
-It is available on the internet.)
+You have the textbook; the title in English is “The Issue At Hand.” (*Transcriber’s Note:* The translation is Thomas Cleary’s, from *Shōbōgenzō: Zen Essays by Dōgen*.)

 There are two crucial points in practicing and studying Buddhism in general.
 The first one is the practice of egolessness.
 I don’t know how I can say it; probably you have a question how you should practice egolessness.
 But anyway, temporarily I use [the term] *the practice of egolessness*.